 \subsection{Facial Landmark Extraction}

-Accurate facial landmark extraction is the prerequisite of a successful facial image deformation.
+Accurate facial landmark extraction is the prerequisite of successful facial image deformation.
 The model we use in this work is proposed in \cite{zhou2013extensive}.
-We improve the original 68-point facial landmark detector provided by Dlib to a 106-point one.
-As shown in Figure \ref{landmark}, 33 landmarks are for cheeks, 18 landmarks are for eyes, 18 landmarks are for eyebrows, 15 landmarks are for the nose and 20 landmarks are for the mouth.
+We improve the 68-point facial landmark detector provided by Dlib to a 106-point one.
+As shown in Figure \ref{landmark}, there are 33 landmarks for cheeks, 18 landmarks for eyes, 18 landmarks for eyebrows, 15 landmarks for the nose, and 20 landmarks for the mouth.